jbrette/gohttpserv/README.md

 - Create a simple GO program
 - Build amd64 binary using Travis-CI
 - Build arm32v7 binary using Travis-CI
-- Create a .travis.yaml in master branch able to trigger architecture specific builds

 ## GO